All Products

 MaterializedMySQL compatibility

-• Issue 1: In a self-managed ClickHouse cluster, MaterializedMySQL synchronizes data to each shard.
-After migrating to the cloud using DTS, a `ReplacingMergeTree` table replaces the `MaterializedMySQL` table, and data is distributed to each node through a distributed table.
-This change affects `IN` and `JOIN` queries that are associated with the distributed table.
-For more information, see What do I do if an error occurs when I use a subquery on a distributed table?.
+In the self-managed cluster, MaterializedMySQL replicates data to each shard directly.
+After migration, data flows through a distributed table, which changes how IN and JOIN subqueries resolve.
+For details and fixes, see What do I do if an error occurs when I use a subquery on a distributed table?.

 ALTER TABLE <AIM_TABLE>